 Advanced Placement Examinations (AP)

-Degree candidates who took AP tests while in high school may receive credit by requesting that the College Board send an official transcript to Charter Oak State College.
+Undergraduate degree candidates who took AP tests while in high school may receive credit by requesting that the College Board send an official transcript to Charter Oak State College.

 Charter Oak State College Examination

-Proficiency examinations have been developed by Charter Oak State College to enable individuals to validate knowledge in business statistics and child studies.
+Undergraduate proficiency examinations have been developed by Charter Oak State College to enable individuals to validate knowledge in business statistics and child studies.
 The tests are two hours in length and multiple choice in format.

 CLEP Test Administration